08 December 2022

 What are the benefits?

-Owning a single malt cask of whisky is rare, whether you choose to purchase because you enjoy whisky and feel pride in seeing that certificate to a cask of your own, or to enjoy the financial benefits for years to come.
+Owning a single malt cask of whisky is rare, whether you choose to purchase it because you enjoy whisky and feel pride in seeing that certificate to a cask of your own, or to enjoy the financial benefits for years to come.
 It’s something you can buy yourself, or gift to loved ones that will almost certainly increase in value, during these somewhat uncertain times.

 Capital Gain Tax Free